Perkins Loan Collection

 Avoid Past Due Status

 We can often suggest a painless solution to avoid damaging your credit rating.
-Ashlyn can be reached at (678) 839-4737 or by Email at: firstname.lastname@example.org
+The Perkins Loan representative can be reached by email at: email@example.com.

 The United States Department of Education, which governs this student loan, assists our office in collection of delinquent and defaulted Perkins Loans.
 We are obligated to notify our past due borrowers of the following penalties: